 Misconception #4: If you desire to get married you should definitely do online dating.

 Reality: I have several friends who have done online dating and it’s turned out great for them and the spouse they found.
-But the truth is, how we should handle dating – let alone online dating – is a real gray area as neither dating nor the internet are mentioned in the Bible.
+But the truth is, how we should handle dating—let alone online dating—is a real gray area as neither dating nor the internet are mentioned in the Bible.
 When single people around us are not finding prospects in their immediate community, we can’t with certainty say that online dating is the best solution.
-What we do know is that God is bigger than dating and the internet.
+We do know that God is bigger than dating and the internet.
 Desiring to be married is a God-given desire.
-For those who do consider online dating, however, there are some Scriptural points of wisdom that can help along the way: be honest in your profile, have people in your community and church meet the other person and above all else, continue to trust the Lord.
+For those who do consider online dating, however, there are some points of wisdom that can help along the way: be honest in your profile, have people in your community and church meet the other person and above all else, continue to trust the Lord.

 Misconception #5: If you are single, it’s because you must be doing something wrong.